Coreoz/Plume-demo/plume-demo-full-guice-jersey/README.md

-**⚠️ This projet has been replaced by https://github.com/Coreoz/Plume-showcase ⚠️**
+**⚠️ This project has been replaced by https://github.com/Coreoz/Plume-showcase ⚠️**

 A demo application of the whole Plume ecosystem
 ===============================================